amabdulr/CNWG/NoRewriteChunking.md

    - **Titling** what kind of title is suitable for this info type.
 Provide your reasoning to show that you have truly followed the rules of titling for that info type.
    - **How** you think the chunk should be structured.
 Make sure you follow the rules of structure for that info type.
 You can also provide the reasoning to show that you have truly followed these rules.
    - **Additionally** Any code blocks or examples that can be added, along with the where they can be found in the original document.
+   Once again, do not overchunk or go overboard.
+Only suggest what is necessary.
 5. **Propose table of contents** Consider a neatly laid out table of contents with a flow of infomration that makes sense.
 6. Present the output in the mentioned output format.